AshwathDAzur/technologyRadar/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser.

+The application will automatically load with technology radar data from the Excel file located at `public/technology_radar_data.xlsx`.

 ### Building for Production

 ```bash
 npm run build
 ```

-## Excel File Format
+## Excel File Structure

-The application expects Excel files with the following structure:
+The application reads from an Excel file located at `public/technology_radar_data.xlsx`.
+Each sheet represents a different team in your organization.

 ### Sheet Structure
-- **Each sheet represents one group** (e.g., "Frontend Team", "Backend Team", "DevOps")
+- **Each sheet represents one team** (e.g., "Frontend Team", "Backend Team", "DevOps")
-- **Sheet names become group names** in the application
+- **Sheet names become team names** in the application

 ### Column Structure
 | Column | Description | Required |